 Also, use apple cider vinegar twice a day MAX.
 Too much and it will irritate your skin.
 Lastly, don’t over do it though as your eyelids are very thin.
 Apply once or twice a day for a few days, no more.
 Maybe a week at most then stop.

 Make some chamomile tea.
 Don’t throw the tea bag away.
 Let it cool down to a temperature where you can touch it.
 Then apply it to your eye.
 This has been known to help reduce swelling and redness.

 Get some sterile eye drops and use them daily.
 They help prevent dry eyes and contain ingredients that can help clean out your eye.
 Eye drops are helpful because it directly effects the underneath part of your eyelid.

-Fish Oil/Krill Oil
+Fish Oil/Krill Oil and flax seed

 While overlooked, it’s helpful to start supplementing your diet with krill oil or fish oil.
 The fatty acids are helpful at reducing inflammation in your body and promote skin health.
 Getting your diet in order is always helpful for promoting skin, eye and hair health.

 1- Apply a warm compress every morning for 10-15 minutes non-stop.
 Then after, use an over the counter, medicated eyelid scrub.
 I liked to use Ocusoft.